mathieul/mathieul.github.io/_posts/2013-07-30-build-a-simple-web-application-with-elixir---part-1-of-many.md

 version of Elixir, 0.10.0, create a new project and install dynamo in this new project.

-Let's import the Dynamo library and setup our application to use it.
-For that we edit the ```mix.exs``` file, which contains the configuration of our application.

-   $ cd pingpong_diagrams
-   $ vim mix.exs

-We edit the file and make the changes to end up with the content below:

-   # mix.exs
-   defmodule PingpongDiagrams.Mixfile do
-     use Mix.Project

-     def project do
-       [ app: :pingpong_diagrams,
-         version: "0.0.1",
-         elixir: "~> 0.10.0",
-         dynamos: [ PingpongDiagrams.Dynamo ],
-         compilers: [ :elixir, :dynamo, :app ],
-         env: [ prod: [ compile_path: "ebin" ] ],
-         compile_path: "tmp/#{Mix.env}/pingpong_diagrams/ebin",
+We edit **mix.exs** to insert the dynamo dependency, so we can install it and use its dynamo generator.
+Just replace this section:

-         deps: deps ]
+    defp deps do
+      []
     end

-     def application do
-       [
-         applications: [ :cowboy, :dynamo ]
-       ]
-     end
+with this one:

     defp deps do
-       [
-         { :cowboy, "0.8.6", github: "extend/cowboy" },
+      [ { :cowboy, "0.8.6", github: "extend/cowboy" },
-         { :dynamo, "0.1.0.dev", github: "elixir-lang/dynamo" }
+        { :dynamo, github: "elixir-lang/dynamo", ref: "38d7b6afdf2e232062a11c1f408c376d0e306ec3" } ]
-       ]
     end
-   end

-Now to actually download and compile the Dynamo library and the Cowboy web server we use the ```mix``` command:
+And we use the ```mix``` command to fetch and compile dynamo:

     $ mix deps.get